scg-code/Terminal-App/README.md

    - Open your terminal or command prompt.

 2. **Running the Application:**
-   - Execute the provided bash script, `path_to_run_skyscribe.sh`, to start the SkyScribe application.
+   - Execute the provided bash script, `run_skyscribe.sh`, to start the SkyScribe application.

 3. **Main Menu:**
    - The main menu provides options to access real-time weather information, the latest news, or information about the application.